iggy-smart/voice-alt/female-voice-en.md

 ## Pitch low boundary creak

 # Teachers
-Lessons: Group vs individual, private and public.
+Lessons: Group vs individual, private and public (shadowing).
+Events

 ## How to select teacher
-Price/quality/comfortable
+Price/quality/comfortabilty/experience

 Find examples of lessons

-Time/timezone
+Available time/timezone

 Language

+Method of payment

 ## Where are they?